There are many incredible things to do in Bristol.

 Walk Across the Clifton Suspension Bridge

-While you’re in this part of Bristol, make sure you pay a visit to the 18th Century Clifton Observatory as well.
+While you’re in this part of Bristol, make sure you also pay a visit to the 18th Century Clifton Observatory as well.
 Located right next to the bridge, this historic building has a Camera Obscura, museum, cave system, and a cool circular café all in the same compact space!
 Oh, and to top it all off, you’ll find the best photo opportunities of the Suspension Bridge in town here too.

 Most tourists who visit the Clifton Suspension Bridge fail to take advantage of the amazing walking trails on the other side of it.
 They walk to the middle, marvel at the view, take the obligatory Instagram snaps and then promptly walk back the way they came!
 Feel free to do the same if you’re short on time.